richafnu/Viva/Viva/glint/reports/export-report-pdf.md

    :::image type="content" source="../../media/glint/reports/export-share-button.png" alt-text="Screenshot of the Export and Share button.":::

-4. Select **Export Report to PDF**
+4. Select **Export Report to PDF**.

    :::image type="content" source="../../media/glint/reports/export-share.png" alt-text="Screenshot of the Export and Share dropdown menu.":::

 5. A dialog box opens providing the opportunity to select which sections to include on your PDF.
 Only sections granted permission to the User Role display.
-Select **Generate PDF.**
+Select **Generate PDF**.

    :::image type="content" source="../../media/glint/setup/customize-generate-pdf.png" alt-text="Screenshot of the Customize PDF sections dialog box.":::

    > [!NOTE]
    > Section selection isn't supported for Broader Team Insights (BTI) reports.

 6. A preview PDF opens in a new tab.
-This update displays while it’s generating:
+This update displays while it's generating:

     :::image type="content" source="../../media/glint/reports/export-generating.png" alt-text="Screenshot of the Generating Report popup which displays while a PDF generates.":::